This site contains affiliate links. If you purchase through my links, I may earn a commission at no extra cost to you. Dismiss

 You can buy Black.

-You can be disciplined, gifted, spiritual, and brilliant…
+You can be disciplined, gifted, spirit-led, and brilliant…

-…but if you’re playing on a rigged field, brilliance alone cannot overcome the policy barriers that keep whole communities poor.
+…but if you’re playing on a rigged field, brilliance alone won’t remove the barriers that keep whole communities financially restricted.

-That’s the truth this moment forces us to face.
+That’s the truth this moment is forcing us to face.

 And that’s why the Black economic blackout is not just: